chandlermassey4/Relay_ABC_IoT4AG2026/README.md

 ### Sending with 915MHz channel

-The current code is set to the default channel for hello_dect, but there are minimal changes necessary to get this function at the long range 915MHz channel.
-First, you should go into the prj.conf file and change the following
+The current code has been adjusted for the 915MHz channel

+If you need to alter another design for this channel here are teh instructions: First, you should go into the prj.conf file and change the following

 ```
 CONFIG_CARRIER=530